appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/review-moderator-dashboard/creating-interactive-views-using-lists-and-charts.md

 Make sure you perform this query for the "Business Reviews" page.
 :::

-We're selecting all the rows from the **`yelp_review`** table and filtering them by the **`business_id`** variable you've saved in the appsmith store while navigating to the new page.
-Hence, you've used it for the WHERE clause using the mustache syntax. **Now hit RUN!**
+You're selecting all the rows from the **`yelp_review`** table and filtering them by the **`business_id`** variable you've saved in the appsmith store while navigating to the new page.
+Hence, you've used it for the WHERE clause using the mustache syntax. **Now hit RUN.**

-By running the query, we can see all the reviews based on the selected **`business_id`** .
+By running the query, you can see all the reviews based on the selected **`business_id`** .
 In the query settings tab, make sure you toggle the **Run query on the page load option.**

-Additionally, you'll need to **fetch thebusiness details again on this page**, making it easier on dashboards to show complete details from a DB query.
+Additionally, you'll need to **fetch the business details again on this page**, making it easier on dashboards to show complete details from a DB query.
 Follow the below steps:

 1. Find the created **Postgres Mock DB** data source under the Explorer tab and click **NEW QUER**Y.
 2. Rename the query to **`getBusinessDetails`**.